How to Read & Organize Online Articles (Without Driving Yourself Crazy)

 Once you come across a compelling headline and click through, you pretty much have two options and need to make a decision of, “Will I read this now?” or “Will I read this later?”

-To tackle this question (and organize your thoughts), you’ll need these 3 tools:
+To tackle this question, you’ll need these 3 tools:

 - Readability (specifically, the Chrome Extension)